AlexGudis/AlexGudis/README.md

 ## Hi there, I'm Alex Gudis! 👋

-I'm currently a third-year student at Moscow State University .
+I'm currently a third-year student at Moscow State University faculty of Computer Science.
 I'm interested in Data Science, backend development, machine learning and DevOps practices.
 Also I work as a Python teacher to children from different schools.